Materials-Consortia/OPTIMADE/optimade.rst

   - :val:`[ {"name": "BaCa", "chemical_symbols": ["vacancy", "Ba", "Ca"], "concentration": [0.05, 0.45, 0.5], "mass": 88.5} ]`: any site with this species is occupied by a Ba atom with 45 % probability, a Ca atom with 50 % probability, and by a vacancy with 5 % probability.
 The mass of this site is (on average) 88.5 a.m.u.
   - :val:`[ {"name": "C12", "chemical_symbols": ["C"], "concentration": [1.0], "mass": 12.0} ]`: any site with this species is occupied by a carbon isotope with mass 12.
   - :val:`[ {"name": "C13", "chemical_symbols": ["C"], "concentration": [1.0], "mass": 13.0} ]`: any site with this species is occupied by a carbon isotope with mass 13.
-  - :val:`[ {"name": "CH3", "chemical_symbols": ["C"], "concentration": [1.0], "attached":"H", "nattached":3} ]` : any site with this species is occupied by a methyl group, -CH3, which is represented without specifying precise positions of the hydrogen atoms.
+  - :val:`[ {"name": "CH3", "chemical_symbols": ["C"], "concentration": [1.0], "attached": ["H"], "nattached": [3]} ]` : any site with this species is occupied by a methyl group, -CH3, which is represented without specifying precise positions of the hydrogen atoms.

 assemblies
 ~~~~~~~~~~